 The cashier’s immediate reaction was several seconds of stunned silence, giving the customer the opportunity to repeat his accusation in case she and everyone else within earshot had failed to hear him the first time.
-At this point I’m thinking, “Excuse me, don’t look now, but you’re here and you just bought that tomato.”
+At this point I’m thinking, “Excuse me, don’t look now, but you’re here in this store and you just bought that tomato.”
 The cashier had evidently heard complaints like this before so, finding her voice, she launched her rebuttal in a futile effort to justify the price of the tomato.

 Conventional wisdom says that the customer is always right and that the employee does not bicker with the clientele.
 In a perfect retail environment, managers train their employees in the art of customer service.
 Too bad they can’t teach their customers how to treat employees with courtesy and respect as well.

 Several things seemed obvious in this situation.
 No one forced the man to purchase the tomato in question.
-There are enough grocery stores that surely he could have found one with prices more to his liking and spared the blameless cashier and others his emotional outburst.
+There are enough grocery stores that surely he could have found one with prices more to his liking and spared the blameless cashier and others his abusive outburst.

 The rules for customer behavior are simple: